vvvar/checkmark/README.md

 checkmark review . --creativity 80
 ```

-You can provide a custom prompt for Open.AI with:
+You can provide a custom prompt for OpenAI with:

 ```sh
 checkmark review . --prompt "Review grammar"